 It might be tempting to try to pick “the next big thing” for your own children, or any other long-term investment.
 But there’s a big problem here:

-When thinking about the best stocks to buy for kids , focus on creating a portfolio that’s diversified across 30 to 40 companies – ranging across different industries, geographies, currencies, and company sizes.
+When thinking about great stocks to buy for kids , focus on creating a portfolio that’s diversified across 30 to 40 companies – ranging across different industries, geographies, currencies, and company sizes.
 This way, you avoid being over-exposed to downturns in individual companies or particular industries (remember the Dot Com Bubble?).